 Jaundice (also called hyperbilirubinaemia) is the name given for the yellowing of the skin and whites of the eyes due to an accumulation of the brownish yellow pigment bilirubin.
-A certain level of jaundice is quite common and “normal” in newborn babies.
-This article summarises the causes and symptoms of jaundice and is a companion article to Jaundice in Breastfeeding Babies and Treatment for Jaundice.
+Newborn jaundice is common and is usually harmless.

 Causes of jaundice in newborn babies